The continuous-time limit of quasi score-driven volatility models: Two examples based on symmetric and asymmetric distributions

+where $W^{(1)}, W^{(2)}$ are two independent Brownian motions due to the symmetry of $f$ and $g$.
 We now focus on diffusion coefficient of $\sigma_t^2$.
 Both GARCH and Beta-t belong to SD models so that $\mu=0$, it can also easily compute $\mu=0$ for t-GARCH model.
-And we have
+Thus we have $m_2=1/2$ in GARCH model, $m_2=\frac{v-1}{2(v-4)}$ in t-GARCH model, and $m_2=\frac{v}{2(v+3)}$ in Beta-t model.
 It recovers the results of \cite{buccheri2021continuous}.
-In the last two models, $\mu\neq 0$ in genernal, and we can compute $m_2-\mu^2$ numerically.
+In the last two models, $\mu\neq 0$ in general, and we can compute $m_2-\mu^2$ numerically.
 We compare the $2\sqrt{m_2-\mu^2}$ of both models when the degrees of freedom change, see Figure \ref{beta}.
 In fact, we can recover the Beta-normal ($v_1\to\infty$), t-GARCH ($v_2\to\infty$), GARCH ($v_1,v_2\to\infty$), Beta-t ($v_1=v_2$) models from the case of QSD-T models in Figure \ref{qsdt} .

 It can be found that there exists $k\approx 4$ such that when $v>k$, the volatility of volatility of the Beta-normal diffusion is smaller than that of the Beta-t, it is predictable because the tail of normal density is lighter than t.
 When $v$ is small, the volatility of volatility of the Beta-normal diffusion increases rapidly with $v$, surpassing that of Beta-t, but remains finite.